evergreen-ci/git-co-evg-base/README.md

   * Specific tasks that must have run in each build (if they are part of that build).

-  If no criteria are specified, a success threshold of 0.95 will be used and the other 3 above options will be null.
+  If no criteria are specified, a success threshold of 0.95 will be used and the other 4 above options will be null.

   Additionally, you can specify which build variants the criteria should be checked against.
 By default, only builds that end in 'required' will be checked.

-Notes:
+  Notes

   If you have any evergreen modules with local checkouts in the location specified in your project's evergreen.yml configuration file.
 They will automatically be checked out to the revision that was run in Evergreen with the revision of the base project.

-Examples:
+  Examples

   Working on a fix for a task 'replica_sets' on the build variants 'enterprise-rhel-80-64-bit' and 'enterprise-windows', to ensure the task has been run on those build variants:

-      git co-evg-base --run-task replica_sets --build-variant enterprise-rhel-80-64-bit --build-variant --enterprise-windows
+      git co-evg-base --run-task replica_sets --build-variant enterprise-rhel-80-64-bit --build-variant enterprise-windows

   Starting a new change, to ensure that there are no systemic failures on the base commit: